sipeed/MaixPy/docs/doc/en/vision/apriltag.md

 By using the `apriltag` for distance measurement, we can accurately determine the position of the tag in space.
 In this case, we also use the parameters returned by the `find_apriltag()` method to calculate the position of any `AprilTag` relative to the camera.
 Of course, the prerequisite is that you must detect the `apriltag`.

-The measurement process consists of three steps:
+The process consists of two steps:

 1. Calculate the constant coefficient `k`.
 2. Use the position information returned by `find_apriltag()` to calculate the distance from the tag to the camera.